Algebraic connectivity of layered path graphs under node deletion: Introduction

 \subsection{Contribution}

 The main contribution of this work is to provide a set of formal proofs to classify the nodes according to whether their removal deteriorates the network performance with respect to the algebraic connectivity.
-It is also worth noting that there is a rich and vast literature that relates the spectral properties of a path graph and the control performance in the context of vehicle platooning, such as the $H_{\infty}$ performance against external disturbance \cite{yamamoto2015bounded,pates2018sensitivity,pirani2019graph}, string stability \cite{jovanovic2005ill,herman2014nonzero,zheng2015stability}, and the network resilience and robustness \cite{pirani2017graph,pirani2022impact}, which motivates us to investigate the algebraic connectivity for layered path graphs.
+To this end, the concepts of \emph{from-above degree} and \emph{subgraph cone of layers} are introduced that aggregate all the necessary information of upper layers, leading to a particularly simple analysis.